Freetz-NG/speed-to-fritz/trunk/co/henrynestler/README.txt

 1. Click start icon (speedlinux pinguin) on desktop, menu, ...
 	or use startup.bat found in your installation directory.
 2. Wait until LINUX boot process is finished.
-		Console-NT (Donald duck icon),
+		Console-NT (Donald-Duck icon),
-		Console-FTLK (ying yung icon),
+		Console-FTLK (Ying-Yung icon),
 		watch the boot process and wait a bit.
 	*	Console-NT: paste with WinKey+V
-	*	Console-FTLK: Comes now with more options, use pulldown to see schortcuts
+	*	Console-FTLK: Comes now with more options, use pulldown to see shortcuts

 3. Click any X Windows icon.
 	(Xming window server is stated after startup.bat via settings.txt)